MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-password-monitor.md

 ### What happens if a user for whom the feature has been auto-enabled, turns Password Monitor off via Settings?

 The user setting is honored and the feature will remain disabled for that user.
-However, they may be shown a consent dialog again in case they've never responded to one.
+However, they might be shown a consent dialog again in case they've never previously responded to the consent prompt.

 ## See also